abimaelenriquez0/DataAnalyst_Portfolio/README.md

 Explore the following projects to get a taste of my data analysis skills:

-1. [Hotel_Booking_EDA](project_link): This project presents a macro-level analysis of real hotel booking data for two types of hotels: City and Resort.
+1. [Hotel_Booking_EDA](hotel_booking_eda.sql): This project presents a macro-level analysis of real hotel booking data for two types of hotels: City and Resort; retrieved from Kaggel by MOJTABA.
+The original source is from the article Hotel Booking Demand Datasets, written by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, Feb 2019.
-   The objective was to explore how both hotels are performed between July 2015 - August 2017.
+   **The objective** was to explore how both hotels are performed between July 2015 - August 2017.

-2. [Ecommerce_Company_Data_Analysis](ecommerce_data_analysis_mysql.sql): This project focuses on a synthetic dataset created to mimic a real-world ecommerce digital marketing company, created by Maven Analytics.
+3. [Ecommerce_Company_Data_Analysis](ecommerce_data_analysis_mysql.sql): This project focuses on a synthetic dataset created to mimic a real-world ecommerce digital marketing company, created by Maven Analytics.
-   The objective was to explore different sources of website traffic channels, perform multiple A/B testing website pageview analysis, and build sales conversion funnels for specific products.
+   **The objective** was to explore different sources of website traffic channels, perform multiple A/B testing website pageview analysis, and build sales conversion funnels for specific products.

-3. [Covid_Expoloration_EDA](SQLQuery1.sql): Insights gained, visualizations, and actionable recommendations.
+4. [Covid_Expoloration_EDA](SQLQuery1.sql): This project focuses on real COVID-19 data extracted from OurWorldInData ranging from Jan 2020 - Aug 2022.
+   **The objective** was to explore the overall impact COVID had on the global population.

 ## Contact